DIY Tub Cleaner Scrub

 My roommate is on vacation for a couple of months.
-I peeked into his/the guest bathroom to make sure it’s being cleaned properly.
-I wasn’t surprised at all – it’s not.
+I peeked into his/the guest bathroom to make sure it was being cleaned properly and I wasn’t surprised at all – it’s not.

 I don’t think he’s scrubbed anything a day in his life.
 And, if he’s reading this – hopefully he’ll get the memo.
-I will make tub scrub anytime!
+I am happy to make homemade bath tub cleaner and get busy cleaning anytime!
 It takes moments and doesn’t require you to do any scrubbing.

+The list goes on and on!
 The bottom of the guest shower is that rigid, bumpy material.
-Dirt can easily get trapped into those ridges.
+Dirt can easily get trapped in those ridges.
 It’s super difficult to scrub.

 To clean my shower in a zero waste manner, I start with a rag.
-Dip the rag into the tub scrub.
+Dip the rag into the tub cleaner.
 Rub it in circular motions on the tub or shower floor.

 Then I fill a bucket with water and make sure all the scrub is washed away.

-I love this scrub because it’s super easy and it’s not filled with unnecessary chemicals.
+I love this homemade bath tub cleaner because it’s super easy and it’s not filled with unnecessary chemicals.
 It’s not dangerous if you breathe it in.
 You don’t feel like you’ve fumigated your house.
 And, it just cleans super, super well.

 - 3/4 Cup of Baking Soda (Bought in bulk)